averykhoo/vibe-player-v3/vibe-player-v3/docs/refactor-plan/chapter-3-adapters-and-data-flow.md

 ## 3.6.
 State Loading & Persistence Rules

-This section defines the mandatory state hierarchy that balances shareable session state (URL) with persistent user preferences (`localStorage`).
+This section defines the mandatory state hierarchy, which prioritizes a shareable, stateless session model. **The application must not use `localStorage` for any session or preference state.** All state is either derived from the URL or reset to application defaults.

-*   **Rule 3.6.1: Three-Tiered State Loading Sequence (on startup)**
+*   **Rule 3.6.1: Two-Tiered State Loading Sequence (on startup)**
-    *   The application **must** determine its initial state using the following order of precedence, where each tier overrides the previous one:
+    *   The application **must** determine its initial state using the following order of precedence:
-    1.  **Tier 1 (Lowest Precedence): Application Defaults.** The `AudioOrchestratorService` starts by populating state stores with the hardcoded default values from `src/lib/config.ts`.
+    1.  **Tier 1 (Lowest Precedence): Application Defaults.** The `AudioOrchestratorService` initializes all configurable parameters in the Svelte stores with their hardcoded default values from `src/lib/config.ts`.
-    2.  **Tier 2 (Medium Precedence): User Preferences.** It then attempts to load the user preferences object from `localStorage`.
-If found, these values overwrite the application defaults.
-    3.  **Tier 3 (Highest Precedence): Session State.** Finally, it parses the URL query parameters.
-If any are present, these values overwrite any conflicting preferences or defaults for the current session.
+    2.  **Tier 2 (Highest Precedence): Session State.** It then parses the URL query parameters.
+If any valid parameters are present, these values **must** overwrite the corresponding Application Defaults.

-*   **Rule 3.6.2: Dual-State Persistence on Change**
+*   **Rule 3.6.2: URL-Only Persistence on Change**
-    *   When a user adjusts a configurable parameter (e.g., moves the VAD slider), the change **must** be written to **two places**:
-        1. The `urlState` utility updates the URL query string (for sharing the current session).
+    *   When a user adjusts any configurable parameter (e.g., `speed`, `vadPositiveThreshold`, `currentTime`), the change **must** be written **only** to the URL query string via the `urlState` utility.
-        2. A separate utility updates the user preferences object in `localStorage` (to persist this as the user's new preferred default for future sessions).

 *   **Rule 3.6.3: Loading a New Local File**
     *   When a user loads a new local audio file, the following sequence **must** occur:
         1. The `urlState` utility **must clear all query parameters from the URL**.
-        2. The `AudioOrchestratorService` **must reset the application's state not to the Tier 1 defaults, but to the Tier 2 User Preferences** loaded from `localStorage`.
+        2. The `AudioOrchestratorService` **must reset all configurable parameters to their Tier 1 Application Defaults** as defined in `src/lib/config.ts`.
-    *   **Rationale:** This ensures the user's preferred settings (e.g., their favorite VAD threshold) are automatically applied to any new local file they analyze, providing a consistent and user-friendly experience.
+    *   **Rationale:** This ensures that loading a new local file provides a clean, default analysis environment, free from any state carried over from a previous shared session.